dusanmitrovic-dev/xof-calculator/README.md

 ### Excluded Features:

 - Database integration (staying with JSON) (at the very end... maybe even skip it)
-- Web dashboard (will see if needed like admin dashboard)
+- Web admin dashboard (will see if needed like admin dashboard)
+    - Adding and removing roles, shifts etc. over web page
 - Charts/visualizations